 By Jack Kustanowitz, Brodie Thiesfield, and Robert van Engelen.

 The WinInet plugin for gSOAP enables client applications (not servers) to communicate through Microsoft's WinInet API on Windows.
-This offers all of the advantages of WinInet managed through the
+This offers all of the advantages of WinInet-managed internet access through the

 Internet Options control panel of Windows, such as HTTP (proxy) authentication, TLS/SSL, and HTTP compression.
 Therefore, "if IE works, gSOAP works." since these options are shared by IE.

 This plugin is licensed differently than the other plugins for gSOAP.
 It is licensed under the MIT license and can be used with GPLv2 and the commercial license for gSOAP.